TillF/WASA-SED/docs/index.md

 Mamede, GL.
 (2008): Reservoir sedimentation in dryland catchments: Modelling and management.
 PhD thesis, Universität Potsdam, Germany. http://opus.kobv.de/ubp/volltexte/2008/1704/.

 **For WASA-SED parameterisations:**

 Appel, K. (2006): Characterisation of badlands and modelling of soil erosion in the Isabena watershed, NE Spain.
 Unpublished MSc thesis, University of Potsdam, Germany.

 Francke, T. (2009): Measurement and Modelling of Water and Sediment Fluxes in Meso-Scale Dryland Catchments.
 PhD thesis, Universität Potsdam, Germany. http://opus.kobv.de/ubp/volltexte/2009/3152/.

+Francke, T., Parameterisation of the Esera/Isabena Catchment, Pre-Pyrenees, Spain.
+SESAM Working Report, http://brandenburg.geoecology.uni-potsdam.de/projekte/sesam/publications.php.

 Medeiros, PHA.
 (2009): Hydro-sedimentological processes and connectivity in a semiarid basin: modelling and validation in several scales.
 PhD thesis, Universidade Federal do Ceará, Brazil. http://www.teses.ufc.br/tde_busca/arquivo.php?codArquivo=4425.

-Medeiros, PHA., Guentner, A., Francke, T., Mamede, GL., De Araújo, JC.
+Medeiros, P.H.A., Guentner, A., Francke, T., Mamede, GL., De Araújo, JC.
 (2010): Modelling spatio-temporal patterns of sediment yield and connectivity in a semi-arid catchment with the WASA-SED model.
 Hydrological Sciences Journal 55:4, 636-648.
 (1)

 Mueller, EN., Francke, T., Batalla, RJ., Bronstert, A. (2009): Modelling the effects of land-use change on runoff and sediment yield for a meso-scale catchment in the Southern Pyrenees.
 Catena 79:3, 288-296.
 (1)